noheadx/noheadx.me/content/posts/2025-10-09-enforcement_trap.markdown

 ### What We Know About Developer Productivity

 [McKinsey's research](https://www.mckinsey.com/industries/technology-media-and-telecommunications/our-insights/developer-velocity-how-software-excellence-fuels-business-performance) on Developer Velocity identifies four capabilities that have the greatest impact on business performance:
-* tools,
+* tools
-* culture,
+* culture
-* product management, and
+* product management
-* talent management.
+* talent management

-Notice what's missing from that list?
-Enforcement - Pressure - Demanding developers to "finish features."
+Notice, what's missing from that list?
+Enforcement & Pressure & Demanding developers to "finish features."

 In fact, the data shows the opposite: Organizations with strong developer tools
 * are **65% more innovative** than bottom-quartile companies!